fbgallet/roam-extension-universal-dropdown/README.md

 ## Settings

 - **Always insert as block reference** — when enabled, selecting an item inserts its `((block reference))` instead of its text content (unless it is already a reference or tag).
 Can be toggled per-selection by holding Cmd/Ctrl.
+- **Show Random option**: you can disable "Random" option in the dropdown if you don't use it.

 ## Hierarchical source lists